Generating rational loop groups with noncompact reality conditions: Abstract

 \section{Abstract}

-We find generators for the full rational loop group of $\GL(n,\C)$ as well as for the subgroups consisting of loops that satisfy a reality condition with respect to one of the noncompact real forms $\GL(n,\R)$ and $\Un(p,q)$.
+We find generators for the full rational loop group of $\GL(n,\C)$ as well as for the subgroup consisting of loops that satisfy the reality condition with respect to the noncompact real form $\GL(n,\R)$.
 We calculate the dressing action of some of those generators on the positive loop group, and apply this to the ZS--AKNS flows and the $n$--dimensional system associated to $\GL(n,\R)/\Or(n)$.